fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 The test accesses the ids list through self.ids, just like before.

-The ability to use marks has a limitation: you cannot use parametrized fixtures with unittest-based tests.
-However, when looking at the last example with unittest using pytest fixtures, it’s not that far from rewriting it in pytest form.
+- The ability to use marks has a limitation: you cannot use parametrized fixtures with unittest-based tests.
-Remove the unittest.TestCase base class and change the self.assertEqual() calls to straight assert calls, and you’d be there.

-Another limitation with running unittest with pytest is that unittest subtests will stop at the first failure, while unittest will run each subtest, regardless of failures.
-When all subtests pass, pytest runs all of them.
-Because you won’t see any false-positive results because of this limitation, I consider this a minor difference.
+- Another limitation with running unittest with pytest is that unittest subtests will stop at the first failure, while unittest will run each subtest, regardless of failures.

 ### Exercises